 If you can no longer make your own health care decisions, this advance directive names the person you authorize to make these choices for you.
 This person will be your health care agent.
-State law says your health care agent will make your health care choices for you only after doctors and/or other healthcare professionals authorized under current state law have determined you are incapable of making health care decisions.
+State law says your health care agent will make your health care choices for you only after one doctor authorized under current state law has determined you are incapable of making health care decisions.
 Your agent will make decisions about your medical care as you would if you were able.
 You and your health care agent(s) should have ongoing talks about your health and health care choices.